 Design studio Resn is equally cheeky, however, uses imagery rather than copy to express that irreverence on its contact us page.
 Team members parade along the bottom of the screen with animal heads and 1980s toys and computers.

 Communicate your contact details to website visitors with an infographic, just like Quicksprout.
 Outline how best to get in touch or a flow chart of communication, but just make sure it’s clear to read, relevant, and accurate.
-Click here to learn how to make infographics simply with Canva.
+Make infographics simply with Canva.

 Create animated or cartoon-like images of the team members.
 Melonfree has The Designer and The Developer to familiarize website visitors with who they are.